A group of people putting their arms over each other’s shoulders to form a circle.

 Help lower the cost of cancer care.

 Too many people in Canada today are facing challenges in accessing the cancer care they need to thrive.
 For countless individuals, the rising out-of-pocket costs – from lab fees and medications to gas money and hospital trips – are piling up at the worst possible time, when earning an income may not even be an option.
-This can make an already difficult journey feel overwhelming.

 But there is hope.
 Together, we can make a difference.
 While no single solution will fix this issue, and no one can do it alone, we believe in the power of collective action.
-It takes a society—individuals, charaties, communities, industries, and governments—working hand in hand to close the gap in care.
+It takes a society—individuals, charities, communities, industries, and governments—working hand in hand to close the gap in care.
 By coming together, we can lighten the financial load and ensure that no one is forced to go without the tests, treatments, or medications they need.

 We need to act now, as a society, to make cancer care more affordable for everyone.
 Let’s work together to create a future where everyone in Canada can access the care they need without the added financial stress.